tomasbanik/cf7-to-zapier/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Contact Form 7 as a trigger to any webhook like Zapier!
+Use Contact Form 7 as a trigger to other 600+ applications.

 == Description ==

-[Contact Form 7 (CF7)](https://wordpress.org/plugins/contact-form-7/ "Install it first, of course") is a awesome plugin used by 1+ million WordPress websites.
+[Contact Form 7 (CF7)](https://wordpress.org/plugins/contact-form-7/ "Install it first, of course") is a awesome plugin used by 5+ million WordPress websites.

 Webhooks are endpoint (urls) you can send data!

-Now you can join both: the best contact form plugin to WordPress and any webhook which receive JSON!

-And Zapier?

-[Zapier (Zapier)](https://zapier.com) is a awesome service to connect your apps and automate workflows!
+[Integromat (Integromat)](https://www.integromat.com/?pc=matemplates) is a awesome service to connect your apps and automate workflows!

-Just activate and configure Zapier to receive data!

-Disclaimer: this plugin was created without any encouragement from Zapier or CF7 developers and any webhook/API service.
+Start with blank integration or use pre-defined templates.

 = How to Use =

-Easily and quickly!
-Just activate "Contact Form 7" and "CF7 to Webhook" and configure a URL to send data (or go to Zapier to create your Zap).
+Activate "Contact Form 7" and "CF7 Redirections, Integrations and Database" plugins.
+Add new webhook and copy&pase it to "Integrations" tab.

 = Configuration =

-This is a example to integrate with Zapier:
+Follow these steps:

-1. Create a Zap.
+1. In Integromat, create a new scenario.
+2. Search for Contact Form 7 module.
-1. Choose your trigger as "Webhooks" app (Screenshot 2).
+3. Choose a trigger as "Watch New Form Submissions".
-1. Choose "Catch Hook" option (Screenshot 3).
+1. Add new webhook.
-1. Done!
-Now insert the URL given (Screenshot 4) into your Contact Form configuration and activate integration.
+1. Copy and insert the URL given into your Contact Form configuration and activate integration.

 = Creating your workflow =

-After configuration you can send one form to create a example data into Zapier dashboard.
-Then you can continue creating your workflow with filters and other apps.
+Click small "+" sign "Add another module" and continue creating your workflow with filters and other apps.

-= Translations =

-You can [translate CF7 to Webhook](https://translate.wordpress.org/projects/wp-plugins/cf7-to-zapier) to your language.

 = Review =

-We would be grateful for a [review here](https://wordpress.org/support/plugin/cf7-to-zapier/reviews/).
+We would be grateful for a [review here](https://wordpress.org/support/plugin/reviews/).

 = Support =